The Eviction Prevention Initiative (EPI) is a rental and utility assistance program offered by the Georgia Department of Community Affairs (DCA).

 FREQUENTLY ASKED QUESTIONS

-If you are already on our waitlist, the EPI team will contact you to complete an intake and let you know if you are eligible for the program.
-If you are, your case will be assigned to a navigator.
-We cannot guarantee a timeframe for when your assigned navigator will be able to move forward with your particular case.
-Once your navigator contacts you, they will request documents from you.
-If they receive all necessary documents and information promptly, they will submit an application to DCA with you.
+Each Friday at noon, intake appointments will become available on this page.
+If you are able to sign up for an appointment, we will send you a separate link later the same day and you will be required to provide information and documents that will help Legal Aid assess your eligibility.
+If you may be eligible, we will confirm your appointment and call you at the time you selected.
+If we determine that you are eligible during that conversation, we will start working on your application immediately.
+You will need to provide all required documents and sign all required forms.
 Once your application is submitted, it is in DCA’s hands.
 DCA makes all decisions on approval or denial of applications.
 If you are approved, DCA will pay the money to your landlord, or in some cases, to you directly.
 Atlanta Legal Aid does not handle any of the funds and does not make any of the decisions on applications.
 Our role is to walk you through the process and help you apply.

 On March 11, 2024, DCA stopped processing all recertifications.
 This means that if you applied before that date and were told that you had a certain number of months remaining, that is unfortunately no longer the case.
 Anyone who did not recertify for more assistance or who was not eligible to recertify for more assistance yet as of March 11 will not be able to receive any additional funding under this program, even if they have not used all 18 months of potential eligibility.
 At this time, you can apply for your rental arrears and possibly up to 3 months of future rent, depending on how many months you have used already.
 No one can receive more than 3 months of future rent anymore.